New pgfence 0.6.1: Trust Contract fixes for ORM extraction, domain checks, stats precedence, and public boundaries

 Every DDL statement in Postgres takes a lock.
-Some block all reads and writes for minutes. pgfence uses PostgreSQL's actual parser to map each statement to its exact lock mode.
-The free analyzer is available now, and we are working with a small design partner cohort on approvals, audit trails, and org-wide policy controls.
+Some block all reads and writes for minutes. pgfence uses PostgreSQL's actual parser to map each statement to its exact lock mode, with safe rewrite recipes you can paste into the next migration.
+CLI, LSP, GitHub Action, and ORM extractors all open source.

-Self-serve teams get the CLI, LSP, docs, and reporting outputs for free.
-Organizations that want approvals and policy enforcement can join the current design partner program while we harden the governance layer.
+The CLI, LSP, docs, GitHub Action, and reporting outputs are open source and free forever.
+Organizations that want approvals and policy enforcement can join the design partner program while the governance layer is shaped with real production migrations.

 Pricing